UU-Hydro/PCR-GLOBWB_model/README.md

 contact: Edwin Sutanudjaja (E.H.Sutanudjaja@uu.nl).

-Please also see the file README.txt
+Please also see the file README.txt.